-Your blood type: Some blood types will need special care.

-Your complete blood count (CBC): To check for anemia (when your blood is low in red blood cells)

-Your infection status: Do you have an infectious disease?
+- Your blood type: Some blood types will need special care. - Your complete blood count (CBC): To check for anemia (when your blood is low in red blood cells). - Your infection status: Do you have an infectious disease?
 You may be given a blood test to look for different infections including hepatitis, syphilis or HIV.
-A urine sample will be tested for other signs of infection.

-Your STI status: We take a cervical culture to test all pregnant women for the presence of sexually transmitted infections, including gonorrhea or chlamydia.

-Your immunity: Are you immune to rubella/measles and chicken-pox/varicella?

-Your lead level: A simple blood test looks for elevated levels of lead which can affect your baby's brain development.
+A urine sample will be tested for other signs of infection. - Your STI status: We take a cervical culture to test all pregnant people for the presence of sexually transmitted infections, including gonorrhea or chlamydia. - Your immunity: Are you immune to rubella/ measles and chickenpox/varicella? - Your lead level: A simple blood test looks for elevated levels of lead which can affect your baby's brain development.

-(See page 51 for first trimester prenatal genetic testing.)
+(See page 22 for prenatal genetic testing.)